Next Level Teams

 Intention: To identify and support each individual’s highest contribution to the team.

-Collaborators walk away with: The team is aligned around each team members highest contribution, the team is aligned around supportive and non-supportive behaviors in service of their highest contribution, and the team is committed to providing on-going feedback to each other around behaviors.
+Collaborators walk away with: The team is aligned around each team members highest contribution and around supportive and non-supportive behaviors in service of their highest contribution, and the team is committed to providing on-going feedback to each other around behaviors.

 Intention: To equip leaders with a process for making compelling invitations.

-Intention: To create a meeting process and template that supports more effective meetings.
+Intention: To create a meeting process and template that support effective meetings, the kind people want to participate in.

 Collaborators walk away with: A greater understanding of what makes a great meeting, creation of a set of meeting processes for this team, commitment to practicing the meeting process and, continually improving upon it.

-Intention: To develop a culture of accountability in your organization.
+Intention: To develop a culture of accountability amongst a team.

-Intention: To gain a shared understanding of individual roles and responsibilities, performance measurements and team interdependence.
+Intention: To gain a shared understanding and document individual roles and responsibilities, performance measurements and team interdependence.

-Collaborators walk away with: Clarity about the purpose, major responsibilities and performance measurements of each position on this team, a commitment to support each other and hold each other accountable to performance measurements, an identified and scheduled regular conversations about responsibilities and performance.
+Collaborators walk away with: Clarity about the purpose, major responsibilities and performance measurements of each position on this team.
+A commitment to support each other and hold each other accountable to agreed on performance measurements.
+A plan for on going feedback and celebration of learning and performance.

-Intention: To gain clarity around the guiding principles of your organization.
+Intention: To gain clarity around the guiding principles of your team or organization.

 Intention: To gain clarity and alignment about a team’s purpose, major responsibilities and performance measurements.

-Collaborators walk away with: A team purpose; major responsibilities and performance measurements are in place, a sense of connection where teams report being clear about this team’s purpose, major responsibilities and performance measurements, and a regular time scheduled for this team to review and evaluate their performance.
+Collaborators walk away with: A team purpose; major responsibilities and performance measurements, a sense of connection where teams report being clear about this team’s purpose, major responsibilities and performance measurements, and a regular time scheduled for this team to review and evaluate their performance.

 Intention: To redefine performance by understanding and implementing flow practices.